Aurora Teagarden: TV adaptation

 On June 4, 2014, author Charlaine Harris announced on her Facebook page that the Aurora Teagarden books would be adapted into a series of two-hour films, starring Candace Cameron Bure and would air on the Hallmark Movies and Mysteries Channel.
-Bure announced her departure in April 2022, based on a new development deal with GAC Family.
+Bure announced her departure in April 2022, when she signed her own production deal with GAC Family, including a role as an executive with the company.
 In March 2023, Hallmark announced a prequel film with Skyler Samuels starring as a young Aurora Teagarden.